cwcontur/Gnocchi-Modpack/docs/Mods/Client Specific.md

 ---

+### LazyDFU

+LazyDFU is an optimization mod that makes the initialization of DataFixerUpper "lazy" - that is, it will not immediately create the rules required to migrate data from older versions of *Minecraft* to newer versions until it actually needs to do so.
+It does not modify DFU and should be safe, but do exercise more than the usual caution.

+The premise of LazyDFU is simple: most of the time, you will not need to convert data for every version of the game.
+As a result, DFU rule compilation occurs later, when the game is already up and running.
+This means it is possible you may see lag spikes if LazyDFU forces the game to compile migration rules, but once complete there is no performance penalty.

+---

 ## Radium Reforged

 Radium Reforged is an Unofficial Fork of CaffeineMC's "Lithium", made to work with Forge Mod Loader.
 It's a general-purpose optimization mod for *Minecraft* which works to improve a number of systems (game physics, mob AI, block ticking, etc) without changing any behavior.
 It works on both the client and server, and can be installed on servers without requiring clients to also have the mod.
 With the mod installed, you can see on average a 45% improvement to server tick times, resulting in a much leaner game.